HomeEssential tips for successful co-parentingDivorce & Family LawEssential tips for successful co-parenting

 Studies have shown that uncooperative co-parenting styles can contribute to emotional and behavioural problems for children.
 These include anxiety, depression, aggression, and delinquency.

-Co parenting also sets a healthy example to your children.
+Being a good co-parent also sets a healthy example to your children.
 Parents that continue to effectively co-parent establish healthy life patterns and skills that children will carry with them in both friendships and in future relationships.

 What is the most effective communication style for co parenting?